NielsGrove/SQLAdmin/Infrastructure/Availability Group/README.md

 * Active Directory Domain Controller hosting domain.
 * Databaseservers, three nodes in domain.
 * Witness file server in domain.
-* Privileged Access Machine workstation in domain.
+* Privileged Access Machine (PAM) workstation in domain.

 All computers are virtual running on VMware Workstation Pro.
 Each computer is based on a full clone of an existing vm that is updated but with minimum configuration.